Cleveland Clinic logo

 How is mast cell activation syndrome (MCAS) treated?

-Depending on your symptoms, your provider might prescribe:
+Depending on your symptoms, your provider may recommend medications like:

 Advertisement